Very good choice

 • Yes incl. scope of certificate or license (2 points)

-• Does the scheme owner maintain a list of all accredited/approved CABs?
+• Does the scheme owner maintain a current and publicly available list of all accredit-ed/approved/suspended assurance providers?

 Answer: Yes (publicly)